 The court also claims that I have to show for each question how answering it could lead to a criminal investigation being started against myself.
 This sounds ridiculous, how can you show that answering a question could lead to such an investigation without revealing some information that could be used against you?
 Besides I have never heard of such a ridiculous requirement to make use of one's right to silence.
 At least not in Western countries (which Estonia of course is not).

 There is an interesting study into ECHR rulings regarding self-incrimination: Self-Incrimination in European Human Rights Law—A Pregnant Pragmatism?
-Which leads me to believe that, if anything, my case is closer to Funke vs. France, a case that the Estonian appeals court conveniently ignores.
+Which leads me to believe that, if anything, my case is closer to Funke vs. France, a case that the Estonian appeals court and supreme court conveniently ignore.

 Let us also note that the Estonian constitution says the following, which makes me think this entire sorry story is also in violation of their own constitution: